jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 The common people cannot differentiate between possible and impossible, while to God is not ascribed power over the impossible.
 If they be told what is impossible (Mustahil) and they think that God has power over it, and then told that God has no power, they begin to think that there is some defect in God, because He cannot do a certain thing and hence He is weak.

+The existence of things free from evil was possible according to the masses.
+God has said,

+{{< l a="God" >}}
-As the existence of things free from evil was possible according to the masses, God has said, “If we had pleased, we had certainly given every soul its direction; but the word which hath proceeded from Me must necessarily be fulfilled, when I said, Verily I will fill the hell with genii and men, altogether.”[154]
+If we had pleased, we had certainly given every soul its direction; but the word which hath proceeded from Me must necessarily be fulfilled, when I said, Verily I will fill the hell with genii and men, altogether.
+{{< /l >}}

 This verse means one thing to the common people, and the other to the learned.

 The former take it to mean that it is not[290] incumbent upon him that He should create a class of men to whom evil may be attached.

 But it really means: Had we thought we could create men with whom evil could not be attached, but would have been good in all and all, and hence every one had been given his guidance.
 This much is enough for this problem.
 Now we would deal with the fifth question.